2020 Call for Proposals

 Criteria for selection of presentation

 Proposals will be evaluated based on relevance to current issues in California advising, appeal to conference participants, creativity, ingenuity, and applicability for participants after the conference.
-We are seeking a wide range of presentation topics relating to academic advising from a variety of advising professionals in our state.
+We are seeking a wide range of presentation topics relating to academic advising and counseling from a variety of professionals in our state.
 Proposals should be evidence based.
-Relevant topics for this year include: Retention and Graduation initiatives, Transitions and Pathways (Community College to UC or CSU, or vice versa), advising assessment.
-Special Student Population support, collaborations on and off campus, eAdvising, and Professional development.
+Priority topics for this year include: cross-system collaboration (Community College to UC or CSU, or vice versa), student success retention and graduation initiatives, transfer success strategies, equity, advising assessment, and eAdvising campaigns.

 Eligibility for submission